 Tuck the globs into the corner because if you make them a little bit too big, the caulk will spill out of the sides.
 This is important because, unfortunately, construction adhesive doesn’t dry clear like school glue.

 After you set your second or third courses, you can add an additional ring of caps, if desired, using the same method that you used on the blocks.

 Before lighting a fire, we added some leftover gravel to the bottom of our firepit to raise the interior depth of the pit and provide a base for the coals.
 This step definitely isn’t required, but we’ve found it helpful.

 Now, you can enjoy your fire pit!
 Since you’ll be lighting a blazing fire in your new fire pit, we recommend that you wait at least 24 hours for the glue to dry.

 Don’t forget that a fire pit isn’t the same without friends, family, and some tasty s’mores!

-Learn how to work with paving stones at Western Interlock
+Learn how to work with paving stones for a fire pit at Western Interlock

 Here at Western Interlock, we’re on a mission to take the “hard” out of hardscaping.
 That’s why we frequently host a live DIY seminar at one of our manufacturing or distribution facilities.